It's good to prepare yourself for your hospital stay and to know what to expect.

 Your admission date

-If you have a planned admission, we will let you know the date and time that you should come in, either by letter or over the phone.
+If you have a planned admission to hospital, we will let you know the date and time that you should come in, either by letter or over the phone.

 Your admission letter